FelipeMaiaAlves/basic-hr-system/README.md

-sistema-rh-java 💼🧑‍💻
+basic-hr-system 💼🧑‍💻
-Simple Human Resources (HR) system developed in Java with MySQL database connection.
+A simple Human Resources (HR) system developed in Java with MySQL database integration.

 📋 Description
 This project is a basic HR system that allows managing departments and employees, storing data in a MySQL database.
-The system provides functionalities to:
+The system provides features to:

 🏢 Register departments and employees
 📄 List registered departments and employees
 💾 Export the employee list to a CSV file

-📊 Generate salary charts for employees in PNG format
+📊 Generate salary charts in PNG format

-The system uses JDBC for database connection and the JFreeChart library to generate charts.
+The system uses JDBC for database connection and the JFreeChart library for chart generation.

 🚀 Features
+Department Registration 🏢
-Department Registration: 🏢 Add new departments to the database.
+Add new departments to the database.

+Department Listing 📋
-Department Listing: 📋 Display all registered departments.
+Display all registered departments.

+Employee Registration 👩‍💼
-Employee Registration: 👩‍💼 Insert employees linked to departments, with salary.
+Add employees linked to departments, with salary data.

+Employee Listing 📃
-Employee Listing: 📃 Display all employees with their departments and salaries.
+Display all employees with their respective departments and salaries.

+CSV Export 💾
-CSV Export: 💾 Generate a employees.csv file with employee data.
+Generate an employees.csv file with employee data.

+Salary Chart 📈
-Salary Chart: 📈 Create a bar chart salary_chart.png showing employees' salaries.
+Create a bar chart (salary_chart.png) showing employee salaries.

 📁 Project Structure
 src/ — Java source code:

-Conexao.java — class for MySQL connection via JDBC 🔗
+Connection.java — Class for MySQL connection using JDBC 🔗

-Departamento.java — department model 🏢
+Department.java — Department model 🏢

-DepartamentoDAO.java — CRUD operations for departments 🛠️
+DepartmentDAO.java — CRUD operations for departments 🛠️

-Funcionario.java — employee model 👤
+Employee.java — Employee model 👤

-FuncionarioDAO.java — CRUD operations for employees and CSV export 📄
+EmployeeDAO.java — CRUD operations for employees and CSV export 📄

-Grafico.java — chart generation using JFreeChart 📊
+ChartGenerator.java — Salary chart generation using JFreeChart 📊

-Main.java — command line interface to interact with the system 🖥️
+Main.java — Command-line interface to interact with the system 🖥️

-lib/ — dependencies (e.g. JDBC driver, JFreeChart) 📦
+lib/ — Dependencies (e.g., JDBC driver, JFreeChart) 📦

-bin/ — compiled .class files 💾
+bin/ — Compiled .class files 💾

-employees.csv — generated CSV file 💿
+employees.csv — Generated CSV file 💿

-salary_chart.png — generated salary chart image 🖼️
+salary_chart.png — Generated salary chart image 🖼️

 🛠️ Technologies Used
->>>>>>> fc7d36e (Primeiro commit)
 Java 8+ ☕

 MySQL 🐬